My Advice to New Notary Signing Agents

 Sign up for free classes in business at your local library.
 Attend the classes and take notes.

 When my books become available for purchase, buy them & read them.
+(See details on my books on my Books page.)

 Learn what these and other terms mean, as they’re commonly used in the NSA industry & you need to know them in order to understand online comments and conversations: SOS, GNW, NSA, refi, NR, NC, 123, NNA, AAN, ASN, SPW, CFPB, GLBA, RESPA, RTC, CD.
 Also, see this piece on what terms mean with explanations of many terms.